Wednesday, February 11, 2026

 Early in the book author Camille Gibb gives a painfully detailed account of a young girl suffering through a northeast African cultural practice called INFIBULATION.
 It consists of excising the clitoris and labia of a girl or woman and stitching together the edges of the vulva to prevent sexual intercourse.
 It is made clear in the book the practice of Infibulation is "nowhere in the Qur'an," and therefore not an Islamic practice.

-The story is one of finding one's place, fitting in, and feeling accepted.
+The story is one of finding one's place by fitting into a society and feeling accepted.
 It is also about love and friendship.
 The main character, Lily, is a white child raised in North Africa (Morocco) at a Sufi shrine.
 She has been highly trained in Islam and as a young woman goes on pilgrimage to Harar, Ethiopia.
 Here she finds friendship, community, and love, but violence and revolution interrupt her life and those she's become like family to.
 A change takes place in Lily and all she's become a part of, forcing her and the story into unchartered territory.

 Lily on Acceptance: